VarunRaj7/NoSQL-Data-Modeling-Apache-Cassandra/README.md

 So, the primary key should be:

     PartitionKey: song_title
-    ClusteringKey: first_name and last_name
+    ClusteringKey: userId

-This will uniquely identify each song played by user, the clustering key of first name and last name is used.
-Alternatively, one can also use userId alone which is unique to first name and last name.
+This will uniquely identify each song played by user, the clustering key of userId which is unique to first name and last name.

 ##### Note: Even if the song is played multiple times by user, it will only update the already inserted row with the same value